Well Water Treatment & Filtration in Maryland

 Iron in water will create orange and brown stains on sinks, tubs, and laundry.
 Iron is not harmful to your health, but staining can begin at 0.3 ppm.

-When designing an iron filtration system, the following items must be taken into consideration: level of iron (ppm), pH level, hardness, manganese, and sulphur.
+When designing an iron filtration system, the following items must be taken into consideration: level of iron (ppm), pH level, hardness, manganese, and sulfur.

 The flow rate of the well pump and estimated water usage is also critical in determining the right size and specifications of an iron removal system.